 The Statistics Department provides extensive computing facilities, both hardware and software, to support instruction and research.
 Several computers and advanced graphic workstations are available for use in advanced courses enabling students to pursue the latest research directions in statistical computing and graphics.
 Common statistical packages and libraries are available on a variety of machines.

 The department may be consulted for specific career information.
-A number of assistantships are available each year; see the department website for application materials and deadlines.
-The master's degree programs are described below.
+Please see each program option for specific information regarding application materials, deadlines, and program requirements.